48302-DiogoJesus/octoflows/_CODE_TODO.md

+- Run all tests on Docker
 - Implement SVD1 and SVD2
 - Make compute() return a Future? so that users can execute multiple independent workflows in parallel and grab their results can test on wordcount, image_transform, gemmm

 - Can I currently support a workflow where image is divided into fixed chunks, MULTIPLE transformations (separate "DAGTasks") are applied to each branch and then fan-in to build final image

+- Create more tests for more complex and edge case DAG structures + DAG compute tests
 - Add tests for asserting node count and final result of new workflows: tree reduction, gemm, wordcount, image_transform, svd

 - Create another field (metadata_storage) but pass it the same DB while in development